sunset1995/pytorch-layoutnet/README.md

 What difference from official:
 - **Architecture**: Only joint *bounday branch* and *corner branch* are implemented as the paper states that "Training with 3D regressor has a small impact".
 - **Pre-processing**: Implementation of *line segment detector* and *pano image alignment* are converted from matlab to python in `pano.py` and `pano_lsd_align.py`.
 - **Post-processing**: No 3D layout optimization.
-Alternatively, this repo implement a gradient descent optimizing the similar loss.
-It take less than 2 seconds on CPU and found slightly better result than offical reported.
+Alternatively, this repo implement a gradient ascent optimizing the similar loss. (see below for more detail)

 Use this repo, you can:
 - extract/visualize layout of your own 360 images with my trained network